At the risk of sounding boastful, errrm, I’ve never been heartbroken.

-P.S: There’s nothing wrong in being heartbroken.
+P.S: There’s nothing wrong with being heartbroken.
 It’s better to be sincere than pretending to be strong.
-But you have to decide you’re not going to be broken.
-Just do whatever you can do not to end up in a mental institution because someone broke up with you.
+But you have to decide it will not break you.
+Just do whatever you can not to end up in a mental institution because someone broke up with you.
 It’s not worth it.
 There’s so much to do with life.

 Well, you’re what you think.
 Your mindset is everything.

-But I can assure you that these tips helped me not to be heartbroken/a victim of love when I was single.
+But these tips helped me not to be heartbroken/a victim of love when I was single.

 This doesn’t mean my exes are victims of love.
 I just happened to be the one who knew that we were better apart.